Rigby-David/About-me/README.md

 ## HTML Setup (all of these elements need an ID)
 - section
     - Why do I need a section?
 I need somewhere to display my about me
-    - How do I implement this? const sectionName = document.getElementById()
+    - How do I implement this? const sectionName = document.getElementById(), section element
 - button
     - Why?
 Need to display hidden image
     - How? const buttonName = document.getElementById()